cert-manager/cert-manager/design/20221205-memory-management.md

 Perhaps not getting all objects at once on the initial LIST would limit the spike in memory when cert-manager controller starts up.

 However, currently it is not possible to paginate the initial LISTs made by client-go informers.
-Although it is possible to set [page limit](https://github.com/kubernetes/apimachinery/blob/v0.26.0/pkg/apis/meta/v1/types.go#L371-L387) when creating a client-go informer factory or an individual informer, this will in practice not be used for the inital LIST.
+Although it is possible to set [page limit](https://github.com/kubernetes/apimachinery/blob/v0.26.0/pkg/apis/meta/v1/types.go#L371-L387) when creating a client-go informer factory or an individual informer, this will in practice not be used for the initial LIST.
 LIST requests can be served either from etcd or [kube apiserver watch cache](https://github.com/kubernetes/apiserver/tree/v0.26.0/pkg/storage/cacher).
 Watch cache does not support pagination, so if a request is forwarded to the cache, the response will contain a full list.
-Client-go makes the inital LIST request [with resource version 0](https://github.com/kubernetes/client-go/blob/v0.26.0/tools/cache/reflector.go#L592-L596) for performance reasons (to ensure that watch cache is used) and this results in [the response being served from kube apiserver watch cache](https://github.com/kubernetes/apiserver/blob/v0.26.0/pkg/storage/cacher/cacher.go#L621-L635).
+Client-go makes the initial LIST request [with resource version 0](https://github.com/kubernetes/client-go/blob/v0.26.0/tools/cache/reflector.go#L592-L596) for performance reasons (to ensure that watch cache is used) and this results in [the response being served from kube apiserver watch cache](https://github.com/kubernetes/apiserver/blob/v0.26.0/pkg/storage/cacher/cacher.go#L621-L635).

 There is currently an open PR to implement pagination from watch cache https://github.com/kubernetes/kubernetes/pull/108392.

 ### Filter the Secrets to watch with a label

 Only watch `Secret`s with known `cert-manager.io` labels.
 Ensure that label gets applied to all `Secret`s we manage (such as `spec.secretName` `Secret` for `Certificate`).
-We already ensure that all `spec.secretName` `Secret`s get annotated when synced- we can use the same mechanism to apply a label.
+We already ensure that all `spec.secretName` `Secret`s get annotated when synced - we can use the same mechanism to apply a label.
 Users will have to ensure that `Secret`s they create are labelled.
 We can help them to discover which `Secret`s that are currently deployed to cluster and need labelling with a `cmctl` command.
 In terms of resource consumption and calls to apiserver, this would be the most efficient solution (only relevant `Secret`s are being listed/watched/cached and all relevant `Secret`s are cached in full).